Check in - Check out

 If you want to visit Chicago’s first craft-cocktail den, you’ll need to follow some house rules, among them no cell phones, no baseball hats, no cosmos.
 But those who find the decade-old Bucktown speakeasy’s secret entrance behind a colorful wall mural will be rewarded for their obedience.
 The interiors look like a Victorian salon by way of Paris, with opulent gray curtains against the blue backdrop, crystal chandeliers, and modernist leather wingback chairs, and the artisanal, pre-Prohibition drinks are transcendent.
 Coming with a group?
 Ladle-up the brandy- and scotch-infused Violet Hour Punch No. 6.

-RELATED: 9 Best Hotels in Chicago
+RELATED: The 9 Best Hotels in Chicago

 3. Grant Park